HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![saved list](/school-messenger-help/images/school-message-list-recipients.png)

 This recipient count gets updated every weekday in the morning and will fluctuate as new students are enrolled or un-enrolled at your school.
+Community members signing up for your messages will make the number change as well.

 <a id="custom-rules"></a>